-Department of Vertebrate Zoology, National Museum of Natural History, Smithsonian Institution, MRC 162, Washington, DC 20560, USA. a dequeirozk@si.edu; https://orcid.org/0000-0001-9165-3522
+Department of Vertebrate Zoology, National Museum of Natural History, Smithsonian Institution, MRC 162, Washington, DC 20560, USA. ■ dequeirozk@si.edu; • https://orcid.org/0000-0001-9165-3522

 With this inaugural issue, the International Society for Phylogenetic Nomenclature (ISPN) is launching its new journal, the Bulletin of Phylogenetic Nomenclature (BPN).
 The general purpose of the BPN is to publish articles that are critical to the operation of the International Code of Phylogenetic Nomenclature (ICPN or PhyloCode; Cantino and de Queiroz 2020), a nomenclatural code based on definitions of taxon names that are stated in terms of clades and phylogenetic relationships rather than taxonomic ranks, but which might not be appropriate for publication in other journals.
-Such articles include (but are not limited to): 1) the establishment of clade names that were published previously following the rules of the PhyloCode but before its starting date (30 April 2020), 2) the establishment of clades names that have been published previously (after the starting date) but failed to satisfy one or more other requirements of the PhyloCode, 3) proposed unrestricted emendations of phylogenetic definitions, 4) proposed restricted emendations of phylogenetic definitions, 5) proposals to conserve and/or suppress names and decisions by the CPN regarding such proposals, and 6) proposals to modify the PhyloCode and decisions by the CPN regarding such proposals that are appropriate for the BPN include those whose primary purpose is the establishment of (new or converted) clade names that have not been previously published following the rules of the PhyloCode, and general articles on the theory and practice of phylogenetic nomenclature.
+Such articles include (but are not limited to): 1) the establishment of clade names that were published previously following the rules of the PhyloCode but before its starting date (30 April 2020), 2) the establishment of clades names that have been published previously (after the starting date) but failed to satisfy one or more other requirements of the PhyloCode, 3) proposed unrestricted emendations of phylogenetic definitions, 4) proposed restricted emendations of phylogenetic definitions and decisions by the Committee on Phylogenetic Nomenclature (CPN) regarding such proposals, 5) proposals to conserve and/or suppress names and decisions by the CPN regarding such proposals, and 6) proposals to modify the PhyloCode and decisions by the CPN regarding such proposals.
+Other types of articles that are appropriate for the BPN include those whose primary purpose is the establishment of (new or converted) clade names that have not been previously published following the rules of the PhyloCode, and general articles on the theory and practice of phylogenetic nomenclature.